ajdruff/git-splits/readme.md

     git splits   -b MyWebsite public_html config

-When finished you'll have (2) branches, dev and MyWebsite.
-MyWebsite will contain public_html and config, and retain all their history.
+When finished you'll have 2 branches: `dev` and `MyWebsite`. `MyWebsite` will contain `public_html` and `config`, and retain all their history.

-###EXAMPLE 2.
+### EXAMPLE 2.
 Repeating a git splits operation on the same repo

-Because git filter-branch retains a backup of the branch that was re-written, it will throw an error when you run a new operation such as this on the same directory twice in a row:
+Because `git filter-branch` retains a backup of the branch that was re-written, it will throw an error when you run a new operation such as this on the same directory twice in a row:

        git splits   -b database mysql